TYPES OF REMOVABLE RETAINERS

 Your dental health professional will advise you on which one is right for you but it helps to have an idea of the different types of retainers to inform your discussion.

 While there are different types of retainers, they all fulfil a very specific need – to protect your smile.

 After orthodontic treatment your teeth, if left alone, may move.
-Wearing your retainer for the duration advised by your dentist helps to keep them where they are while giving your gums and supporting bone time to adjust.
+Wearing your retainer for the duration advised by your dental health professional helps to keep them where they are while giving your gums and supporting bone time to adjust.

 Different types of retainers

-As you and your retainer will be spending a lot of time together, it’s important to discuss with your dentist the type of retainers that will suit your individual case.
-If you’ve got any concerns, things you may want to ask your dentist about could be the way they look and feel, the materials used, comfort, hygiene, and whether you’ll have the flexibility to remove the retainer when you want to eat or clean it.
+As you and your retainer will be spending a lot of time together, it’s important to discuss with your dental health professional the type of retainers that will suit your individual case.
+If you’ve got any concerns, things you may want to ask your dental health professional about could be the way they look and feel, the materials used, comfort, hygiene, and whether you’ll have the flexibility to remove the retainer when you want to eat, clean it or kiss.

-Read on to discover some of the pros and cons for the different types of removeable retainers.
-It’s not a one size fit all approach.
+Read on to discover some of the pros and cons for the different types of removable retainers.
+It’s not a one size fits all approach.

 Acrylic removable retainers